Hecate: Parents, consorts and children

 In the earliest written source mentioning Hecate, Hesiod emphasized that she was an only child, the daughter of Perses and Asteria, the sister of Leto (the mother of Artemis and Apollo).
 Grandmother of the three cousins was Phoebe the ancient Titan goddess whose name was often used for the moon goddess.
 In various later accounts, Hecate was given different parents.
 She was said to be the daughter of Zeus by either Asteria, according to Musaeus, Hera, thus identified with Angelos, or Pheraea, daughter of Aeolus; the daughter of Aristaeus the son of Paion, according to Pherecydes; the daughter of Nyx, according to Bacchylides; the daughter of Perses, the son of Helios, by an unknown mother, according to Diodorus Siculus; while in Orphic literature, she was said to be the daughter of Demeter or Leto or even Tartarus.

 As a virgin goddess, she remained unmarried and had no regular consort, though some traditions named her as the mother of Scylla through either Phorbas (Note: The ancient text is corrupted; an alternative correction of the name into 'Phoebus' (that is, Apollo) has been also suggested.
 It could also be that the fragment reads 'Phorcys', agreeing with Acusilaus' version.) or Phorcys.

-Sometimes she is also stated to be the mother (by Aeëtes) of the goddess Circe and the sorceress Medea, who in later accounts was herself associated with magic while initially just being a herbalist goddess, similar to how Hecate's association with Underworld and Mysteries had her later converted into a deity of witchcraft.
+In a loosely rationalized account, she is a mortal priestess of Artemis rather than a goddess, and is stated to be the mother (by Aeëtes) of Circe and Medea.
+This version portrays Hecate as exceedingly cruel, founding a temple of Artemis and commanding that strangers arriving on the land must be sacrificed there to the goddess.
+She is crediting with teaching witchcraft to her daughters and discovering herbs, yet Circe is described as surpassing Hecate in skill.

-Once, Hermes chased Hecate (or Persephone) with the aim to rape her; but the goddess snored or roared in anger, frightening him off so that he desisted, hence her earning the name "Brimo" ("angry").
+Once, Hermes chased Hecate (or Persephone, or Demeter) with the aim to rape her; but the goddess snored or roared in anger, frightening him off so that he desisted, hence her earning the name "Brimo" ("angry").